jupyterhub/dockerspawner/README.md

 ## Contributing

-If you would like to contribute to the project (:heart), please read our [contributor documentation](http://jupyterhub-dockerspawner/en/latest/contributing.html) and the [`CONTRIBUTING.md`](CONTRIBUTING.md).
+If you would like to contribute to the project (:heart:), please read our [contributor documentation](http://jupyterhub-dockerspawner/en/latest/contributing.html) and the [`CONTRIBUTING.md`](CONTRIBUTING.md).